Coworth Flexlands Prep School and Nursery, Chobham

 Nicola Cowell has been head teacher at Coworth Flexlands for two years, coming to the role from Surbiton High Girls’ Prep School where she was Deputy Head.
 She’s worked in both the state and independent sector at schools in Oxfordshire, Dulwich and Germany.
 Miss Cowell is warm and friendly and very accessible to both families and students.
 I love the fact that every morning she greets each student with a hello and a hand-shake as they arrive at school.

 Girls do well here and go on to good range of senior schools, largely due to the supportive process that starts when the girls are in Year 3 – to help guide families in their search for the right senior school.
 It’s all about matching the right school to the girl.
-The 2020 group of girls did exceptionally well – with each of them scoring an offer from their chosen school.
+The 2021 group of girls did exceptionally well – with each of them scoring an offer from their chosen school.
 It’s demonstrates again that ‘happiness gets results’.
-Girls went on to Sir William Perkins’s School in Chertsey, St Mary’s Ascot, St George’s Ascot, Tormead School in Guildford, Lady Eleanor Holles in Hampton, Heathfield School in Ascot, Holme Grange in Wokingham, Downe House in Thatcham, among others.
-Three scholarships were offered.
+Girls went on to The Marist School in Sunninghill, Heathfield School in Ascot, Sir William Perkins’s School in Chertsey, St George’s Ascot, Wycombe Abbey School, Tormead in Guildford, Wellington College, Rye St Antony in Oxford, Cheltenham Ladies’ College, Bradfield College in Reading, Headington in Oxford, Luckley House School in Wokingham, St George’s Weybridge and Farnborough Hill.

 The nursery and pre-prep are separate and yet still a part of the main school – which basically means they have their own wing with big doors that open from each classroom onto their playgrounds.
 The nursery and pre-prep are co-ed, with about two-thirds girls to one-third boys in the nursery and just over three quarters girls in the pre-prep.
-There are no plans to expand boys numbers – the co-ed offering up to Year 2 works very well for families at the school with boys going on to nearby boy’s prep schools such as Papplewick in Ascot, Sunningdale School and Woodcote House School in Windlesham.
+The co-ed offering up to Year 2 works very well for families at the school with boys going on to nearby boy’s prep schools such as Papplewick in Ascot, Sunningdale School and Woodcote House School in Windlesham.

 The size of the school – whilst not exactly a quirk – affords many advantages.
 As well as creating a really strong community among families at the school, it also means that every single child is known really well by all staff.
 And that close relationship is invaluable in helping to bring out the best in each child.